How Stylish Glassware Quietly Transforms Your Dining Space

 Ever noticed how the smallest things can leave the biggest impression?
 A soft linen napkin, a flickering candle, or — surprisingly — a beautiful wine glass.
 You may not think twice about it, but glassware plays a big role in how a dining room feels.
-It’s not just about serving wine or water; it’s part of the atmosphere, just like lighting or music.
+It’s not just about serving wine; it’s part of the atmosphere, just like lighting or music.

 Glassware Isn’t Just Functional — It’s Mood-Setting